Seagate/cortx-motr/doc/motr-developer-guide.md

 	- Finalize and free the operation with m0_op_fini() and m0_op_free().
 	- Close/Finalize the object.

-   * How to compile & build this example:
+   * How to compile & build this example

-	- One way is to use the Motr building framework.
-This example is compiled and built within the Motr building framework.
+ 	One way is to use the Motr building framework.
+This example is compiled and built
+	within the Motr building framework.
 If you have a new application, add it to the top level Makefile.am and add a Makefile.sub in your directory.

-	- You can also treat this example as a standalone application, and build it out of More building framework.
+	You can also treat this example as a standalone application, and build it out of More building framework.
 Please refer to the comments in the source code.
 	If Motr-devel source code or RPM is already installed, you may find the header files in "/usr/include/motr " dir and binary libraries in "/lib".

-   * How to run this example:
+   * How to run this example

-	- The first way is to run application against an running Cortx Motr system.
-Please refer to [Cluster Setup](https://github.com/Seagate/Cortx/blob/main/doc/Cluster_Setup.md) and [Quick Start Guide](/doc/Quick-Start-Guide.rst).
+	The first way is to run application against an running Cortx Motr system.
+Please refer to [Cluster Setup](https://github.com/Seagate/Cortx/blob/main/doc/Cluster_Setup.md)
+	and [Quick Start Guide](/doc/Quick-Start-Guide.rst).

-	- The second way is to run the "motr/examples/setup_a_running_motr_system.sh", and then run this example application from another teminal.
+	The second way is to run the "motr/examples/setup_a_running_motr_system.sh", and then run this example application from another teminal.

 ## A simple Cortx Motr application (index)